Monitoring (all of) the internet

 Module 06 / codename Mr. Robot:

-This module’s primary task is to acquire the robots.txt file from a specific server and ensure that the Holly module has all of the information that will enable it to perform its task.
+This module’s task is to acquire the robots.txt files and ensure that the Holly module has the information it needs to perform its task.

 Mediatoolkit Head of Product